Weather Rockets - Defining A Special Kind Of Sounding Rocket

 • All weather and sounding rockets follow a parabolic trajectory and experience a brief period of weightlessness at their apogee before falling back to Earth.

-Although this is not a comprehensive list of all the features and functions of a weather rocket, it highlighted the most important facts.
+Although this is not a comprehensive list of all the features and functions of a weather rocket, it highlights the most important facts.
 The more detailed information is categorized and laid out throughout the rest of this article.

 Conclusion

-They may be as well-known as other meteorological equipment, but weather rockets play an essential role in measuring atmospheric conditions at altitudes beyond the capabilities of weather balloons.
+They may not be as well-known as other meteorological equipment, but weather rockets play an essential role in measuring atmospheric conditions at altitudes beyond the capabilities of weather balloons.

 Until next time, keep your eye on the weather!